Toggle: English / Spanish

 Pelvic adhesion; Intraperitoneal adhesion; Intrauterine adhesion

-Inflammation (swelling), surgery, or injury can cause adhesions to form almost anywhere in the body, including:
+As the body moves, tissues or organs inside are normally able to shift around each other.
+This is because these tissues have slippery surfaces.
+Inflammation (swelling), surgery, or injury can cause adhesions to form and prevent this movement.
+Adhesions can occur almost anywhere in the body, including:

 - Inside the abdomen or pelvis

-Once they form, adhesions can become larger or tighter over time.
-Symptoms or other problems may occur if the adhesions cause an organ or body part to twist, pull out of position, or be unable to move as well.
+Adhesions can become larger or tighter over time.
+Problems may occur if the adhesions cause an organ or body part to:

 The risk of forming adhesions is high after bowel or female organ surgeries.
-Surgery using a laparoscope is less likely than open surgery to cause adhesions.
+Surgery using a laparoscope is less likely to cause adhesions than open surgery.

-Other causes of adhesions in the abdomen or pelvis:
+Other causes of adhesions in the abdomen or pelvis include:

 - After surgery or trauma

 - With overuse of a joint or tendon